2025 NBA Futures: Lakers Continue Climb Up Odds Board

 At BetMGM, Los Angeles initially leapt from +4000 to +1800, and within three hours of the deal, the Lakers' NBA championship odds got all the way into +1000.

 That made L.A. the fourth choice at BetMGM.
 The Lakers eventually adjusted to the +1400 co-fifth choice.
-Entering the All-Star break, L.A. is 32-20 SU and on a 6-1 SU surge.
+Now, as of March 6, Los Angeles is the +1000 fourth choice.

 "LeBron has had some incredible teammates in his career.
 But I don’t think there have been many who can dissect a basketball court at a similar level to him, and Luka can do that."